-The Vehicle Identification Number
+Vehicle Identification Number

-The unique 17-digit vehicle identification number (VIN) for your RV is listed on the Federal Certification label, and is stamped on a metal tag permanently attached to the RV A-frame.
+The unique 17-digit vehicle identification number (VIN) for your RV is stamped on a metal tag permanently attached to the trailer's A-frame.
+It is also listed on the Federal Certification label.

 A breakdown of a typical Grand Design RV VIN is shown in the example below: